 The final routines of interest in CoverageChecker are the two versions of AccumulateCoverageData().
 In both cases the main function is to get the date and the spacecraft state, rotate the spacecraft state into body-fixed coordinates, increment the time index, and call CheckPointCoverage with the date and state.
 They are both less than 20 lines, and easy to understand lines at that.
 So read the source code directly to understand their role.

-Doxygen Output
+Doxygen Documentation

+Doxygen is a tool that generates documentation from tags included in source code that extracts commentary into both HTML and PDF documents.
+The O&C code includes both TAT-C specific code and reused GMAT utilities; these are documented separately.
+The following files are delivered in conjunction with this design document

+GmatSRcRefMan.pdf – reused GMAT code

+TatCSrcRefMan.pdf – TAT-C source code

+TatCReferenceManual-Doxygen.zip – contains both PDF and HTML files.
+The HTML files within this zip file are themselves zipped.